quinscape/exceed/README.md

 We are still in the very early stages of development.
 In the end we're hoping to have better scaffolding tools and/or editors.

+## Project Documentation

+See the [Docs README](https://github.com/quinscape/exceed/blob/master/docs/README.md) for how to generate/update the project documentation.